Bitdefender Review: Quick Expert Summary

 Which is the best Bitdefender plan to choose?

-If you need complete protection from all malware and internet security threats, Bitdefender Premium Security is a great option.
+Bitdefender Premium Security is a great option if you need complete protection from all malware and internet security threats.
 This plan includes all of Bitdefender’s security features mentioned in this review, including the VPN with unlimited data usage.

 Is Bitdefender a Chinese company?

 No, Bitdefender is a Romanian company with headquarters in Romania (Bucharest) and the United States (California).
-It also has offices in Canada, Australia, the UAE, the UK, the Netherlands, and several other countries in Europe.
+It also has offices in Denmark, Italy, and Germany.

 Bitdefender is one of the safest antiviruses on the market, with 500 million users worldwide.